-- Physical configuration/status parameters will NOT be automatically applied to other ports in the trunk and will be displayed for each port as usual. - Make sure that only ports with the same speed and duplex settings are aggregated.
-If auto-negotiation is used, make sure it is resolved to the same speed for all ports in the port trunk. - To get a value of an Ethernet statistics counter for the port trunk, add the values of the counters for all ports in the port trunk.
+- Physical configuration/status parameters will NOT be automatically applied to other ports in the Link Aggregation Group (LAG) and will be displayed for each port as usual. - Make sure only ports with the same speed and duplex settings are aggregated.
+If auto-negotiation is used, make sure it is resolved to the same speed for all ports in the LAG. - To get a value of an Ethernet statistics counter for the LAG, add the values of the counters for all ports in the LAG.